GautamRaj-12/obsidian-git-sync/java-oops/02_classes_and_objects.md

 	5. Using  `factory` methods
 - Using `new` keyword
 	1. Declaration
+		- Declaring a variable with an Object type
+		- It does not create an object.
-		- De
+			- Vehicle car;
-	2. Instantiation
+	1. Instantiation
+		-
-	3. Initialization
+	2. Initialization